joacode/salesProcessScripts/README.md

 # sales Process Script
 Repository of files to speed up sales processes

 As I needed to speed up the process of billing, I coded some lines that, pasted in the console, returned me a summary of the products and the sales price.

+The 'sales left' are a reference to those which have more than one product, that are unreadable for the code.

 ![billing img](https://github.com/joacode/salesProcessScripts/blob/main/Screenshots%20for%20readme/billingData.png?raw=true)